Corey Seager Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.92 team ERA that ranks eighth across all MLB pitching staffs.
+- The Giants have the seventh-ranked team ERA among all MLB pitching staffs (3.90).

-- Giants pitchers combine to give up the third-fewest home runs in baseball (119 total, one per game).
+- Giants pitchers combine to allow 121 home runs (one per game), the third-fewest in the league.

-- Alexander (6-2) gets the starting nod for the Giants in his sixth start of the season.
-He's put together a 4.01 ERA in 33 2/3 innings pitched, with 18 strikeouts.

-- The lefty last appeared on Wednesday against the Los Angeles Angels, when he tossed zero innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.